 The pursuit of growth opportunities and complementary investments, including through acquisition, has been a key element of the Company's business strategy.
 In 2002, the Company acquired all of the shares of Rea International Inc., Pilot Industries, Inc. and their affiliated companies.
 In 2005, the Company acquired the assets of Corydon Manufacturing LLC.
 In 2006, the Company acquired the assets of Depco International and completed the TKB Acquisition.
 In 2009, the Company acquired certain assets of SKD pursuant to various separate purchase transactions.
-In 2011, the Company acquired certain assets of Honsel AG and in 2014 the Company acquired Anchorage's 45% interest in Martinea Honsel.
-The Company also announced the Metalsa Acquisition in late 2019 for a purchase price of approximately USD \$19.5 million in cash, inclusive of working capital and on a debt free basis.
-Completion of the transaction occurred on March 2, 2020, once regulatory approvals and closing conditions had been obtained or met.
+In 2011, the Company acquired certain assets of Honsel AG and in 2014 the Company acquired

+Anchorage's 45% interest in Martinea Honsel.
+The Company also completed the Metalsa Acquisition in early 2020.
 See "General Development of the Business".